hy-ppc

 Mandatory task: CP1

-You are introduced to the exercises CP (correlated pairs), and MF (median filter).
+You are introduced to the exercises CP (correlated pairs), IS (image segmentation) and MF (median filter).
 The tasks CP1 and MF1 have you implement baseline CPU solutions to these exercises, which are then improved upon using various techniques in further weeks.

 Week 2